 The ethos of the WEIoT is to open up university level education in computing and cyber to all of the community, supporting the industrial strategy of the county’s local enterprise partnership, GFirst LEP.

 Gloucestershire College also recently became the first college in England to offer a cyber degree apprenticeship certified by the National Cyber Security Centre – a part of GCHQ.

 It secured £3 million to invest make the core of the new WEIoT facility possible – its engineering lab equipment and a state-of-the-art cyber training centre known as ADA: The Advanced Digital Academy (named after Ada Lovelace, the first computer programmer).

 The institute is equipped with the latest hardware and software, with eight computing labs, cyber-forensics tool kits, collaborative working areas and study pods.

 The jewel in the crown is the attack and defence room which will allow students and apprentices to test their skills against sophisticated simulated cyber attacks.

 The WEIoT consortium of education providers includes Gloucestershire College, Weston College, UWE Bristol, Bath College, and Yeovil College as well as a network of key local employers, including; GE Aviation, Renishaw and Bamboo Technology.

-Read more: 14 Gloucestershire cyber companies to watch in 2021 - part of our #CyberGlos series championing the businesses involved in the county’s thriving sector.
+Read more: 14 Gloucestershire cyber companies to watch in 2021.